Is Daylight suitable for you?

 Daylight and existing health conditions or pregnancy

 Worry and anxiety are very common in conjunction with a range of health conditions including cancer, pain, as well as during periods of hormonal changes (e.g., during and after pregnancy, menopause).
 There is good evidence that the CBT techniques within Daylight can help people improve their feelings of worry and anxiety even in the context of such health conditions.
-However, it is recommended that you consult with a doctor before using Daylight if you have an existing health condition, are pregnant or recently have been pregnant.
+However, it is recommended that you consult with a healthcare professional before using Daylight if you have an existing health condition, are pregnant or recently have been pregnant.

 Daylight and children